 From 1987 through December 31, 2017, we were a wholly-owned subsidiary of Mercantil Servicios Financieros, C.A. ("MSF").
 On August 10, 2018, we completed our spin-off ("Spin-off") from MSF and our Class A Common Stock and Class B Common Stock (together, the "Company Shares") began trading on the Nasdaq Global Select Market and currently trade under the trading symbols "AMTB" and "AMTBB," respectively.
-Following the Spin-off, MSF retained 19.9% of our Class A Common Stock (the "Class A Retained Shares") and 19.9% of our Class B Common Stock (the "Class B Retained Shares" and, together with the Class A Retained Shares, the "Retained Shares").
+Following the Spin-off, MSF retained 19.9% of our Class A Common Stock (the "Class A Retained Shares") and 19.9% of our Class B Common Stock (the "Class B Retained Shares").